aesteve/vertx-mvc-specifications/README.md

 The way routes are described, especially with wildcards and named parameters has to be used.
 We should also take benefit of chaining handlers to implement filters (beforeFilter, afterFilter).

-Let's think about this layer as a simple "other" way to describe routes than the one (programmatic, since unopinionated) Apex uses.
+Let's think about this layer as a simple "other" way to describe routes than the one (programmatic) Apex uses.
 This means end-users should always be able to use Apex directly without any issue.

 In MVC frameworks (Spring MVC for instance), routes are usually defined in three ways :